AdamBoley/Beergate/README.md

 - Review generic placeholder image - it is too small
 - Rework Bootstrap card structure
 - provide a consistent aspect ratio for post images
+- Background image not displaying on deployed site